 Aspects of Your Online Life You Should Protect With Antivirus

-- Computers, be they PCs or Macs
+Computers, be they PCs or Macs.

-Antivirus software is still an important means of protection.
+Antivirus software is still an essential means of protection.
 Viruses and malware threats have evolved and increased in number.
 For example, ransomware infections have increased year-over-year since 2013, and reached an all-time high of 1,271 detections per day in 2016, according to Symantec’s Internet Security Threat Report.

-Make sure you have security software installed on all of your computers, and keep it updated, so you’ll have protection against the latest, known threats.
+Make sure you have security software installed on all of your computers and keep it updated, so you’ll have protection against the latest known threats.
 One option you may want to consider is Norton Security, which provides real-time protection against existing and emerging malware, including ransomware and viruses.

-Mobile devices, both smartphones and tablets
+Mobile devices, both smartphones, and tablets

 Security software can also protect devices other than computers.
 Since malware and other threats also target smartphones and tablets, it makes sense to install protection on all of your mobile devices.